klemenStanic/WIER2021/pa3/report/report.md

 tokenization process, we transform the words to lower case.
 We remove all the stopwords using the provided stoplist.

-The same process is used on search query terms and the *basic* version of this algorithm.
+The same process is used on search query string for the *sqlite* and the *basic* version of this algorithm.

 Indexing the cleaned data into the *sqlite* database:
 - We open every file and clean it with the process we described above.
 We then iterate the words, and for each word